fischer-matthias/csgo-coach/README.md

 ## Technical implementation
-Every client needs to set a specific counter-strike config file, so that the csgo client send necessary player-informations to the web-application.
+Every client needs to set a specific counter-strike config file, so that the csgo client is able to send necessary player-informations to the server-application(backend).
-At the otherside a nodejs application collects, processes and sends the data to an angular application.
+At the otherside a nodejs application collects, processes and sends the data to an angular application(frontend).

 ## Used sources
 - [Steam csgo api](https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Game_State_Integration)